GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="questions">Question</th>
-    <td>Refers to the 103 Assessment criteria reporting entities responded to, split out into 11 dimensions.
-Due to dependencies, some reporting entities may have responded to fewer than 103 criteria.
+    <td>Refers to the Assessment criteria for agency response.
 Also denoted with “Q” before a number to identify specific criteria referenced.
-The terms criteria, metric, and question are used interchangeably when referring to the content to which reporting entities responded.</td>
+The terms criteria, metric, and question are used interchangeably when referring to the content to which agencies responded.
+For specific criteria, refer to the data dictionaries available in the Assessment Data & Downloads section under Assessment Reports.</td>
   </tr>
 </tbody>
 </table>